 For starters, Dachshunds were bred for badger hunting.
 As a result, all of their physical traits have been tailored for this job.
 Badgers live on land and burrow beneath the soil.
 So, there’s really no purpose in breeding swimming-qualities into these dogs.

 That’s why many say that Doxies aren’t great in water.
 This breed did not really have to be in water (or anywhere close) when chasing badgers – so this characteristic wasn’t bred into them.
 But even so, a Dachshund can be trained to swim.

 A Dachshund’s Short, Stubby Legs

 Dachshunds are known for their short and stubby legs.
 This is called dwarfism in dogs, according to the National Institutes of Health.
 And as you can imagine, short legs are not the most ideal to help the dog propel through the water.

 But just because a dog breed has short legs doesn’t mean they’re automatically bad at swimming.
 For instance, the Welsh Corgi also has short legs.
 However, thanks to their powerful thighs, they’re able to put enough power into those legs.

 Unfortunately, this is not the case with Dachshunds.
-Their short legs, combined with a smaller thigh, gives them a clear disadvantage when in the water.
+Their short legs, combined with a small thigh, gives them a clear disadvantage in the water.
 So next time your Doxie seems to be struggling in water, don’t over-work them.
 Give them a breather.